VictoriaSavannah-FS/portfolio3-Spotify-API/README.md

 ### The Getting Started section of any README file normally contains all of the instructions for a developer to get a working version of your project up and running.
 ### Let's Get This Up & Running | Follow these Steps:

-1. Use Homebrew to install MonogoDB
+1. Install Homebrew if you haven't done so already.
+Then, use Homebrew to install MonogoDB.\

+Homebrew Isntall
+   > `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+Install necessary "Xcode command-line tools from Apple's Xcode
-   `xcode-select --install`
+   > `xcode-select --install`
+Download official Homebrew formula for MongoDB
+   > `brew tap mongodb/brew`
+> Ensures Homebrew and all otehr forumulae are up to date
+   > `brew update`
+> Install MonogoDB
+   > `brew install mongodb-community@8.0`
-2. Second item
+3. Second item
    `code`
-3. Third item
+4. Third item
-4. Fourth Item
+5. Fourth Item
    `code`
-5. Fifth Item
+6. Fifth Item
    `code`

 ## Links